AbhinavPok/phishing-response-automation/Test and Metrics/readme.md

 ## Test Files Location

-All test inputs used to validate this project are located in the `/tests` directory.
+All test inputs used to validate this project are located in this directory.

 ```
-/tests
 ```

 These files contain controlled phishing and benign email samples used to verify: